Parabolic lens

 ```

-Here, the source is place in the bottom, while parabola at the top.
+Here, the source is placed at the bottom, while the parabola is at the top.

 ### Reference